alex-wong123/oci-labs/README.md

 ### For custom.ipxe

-This is a example for custom ipxe refer to https://github.com/netbootxyz/netboot.xyz/tree/master
+This is an example for custom ipxe refer to https://github.com/netbootxyz/netboot.xyz/tree/master

-Because there is a issue in the live CD kernel in Ubuntu 22.04.2, it could not get gateway.
+Because there is a issue in the live CD kernel in Ubuntu 22.04.2, it could not get the gateway.
-Need design gateway and netmask in kernel parameter at boot, format as below:
+Need to design the gateway and netmask in kernel parameter at boot, the format as below:

 `ip=<client-ip>:<server-ip>:<gw-ip>:<netmask>:<hostname>:<device>:<autoconf>`

-And this is only working in Ubuntu 22.04.2.
+It's fixed in Ubuntu 22.04.05.

-More customized items refer to https://netboot.xyz/docs/.
+More customized items, please refer to https://netboot.xyz/docs/.

 =======================================================================